 There is no such thing as safe sex, only safer sex.

 There is no such thing as safe sex, there is only safer sex.
-There are risks with all different kinds of sex, some kinds of sex are riskier than others.
 The key point is try to minimise our risks, be sensible and make sure that we are enjoying the sex we do have to make up the for the risk.